Doogh: History

-Doogh is an Iranian fermented drink that has long been a popular drink and was consumed in ancient Iran (Persia).
+Doogh is an Iranian fermented drink that has long been a popular drink and was already consumed in ancient Iran (Persia).

 Doogh is mentioned in Persian literature from the middle period.
-In the Persian physician's Avicenna's Kitab al-Qanun the word denotes milk used medically.
+In the Persian physician's Avicenna's Canon of Medicine the word denotes milk used medically.

 Culture

 Doogh is recognized as one of the main Iranian beverages to serve alongside meals.
-Dishes such as Dizi and Chelo-Kabab are the most commonly served with doogh.
+Persian dishes such as Dizi and Chelow Kabab are the most commonly served with doogh.

-In some parts of Iran, mainly Isfahan, doogh is served with the sweet pastry Gosh-e fil as a hallmark tradition and snack.
+In some parts of Iran, mainly Isfahan, doogh is served with the sweet pastry Gosh-e fil as a hallmark tradition of the city and snack.

 In Iranian popular culture doogh is also considered to have a sedative effect.
 Pop culture jokes imply that it is a bad idea to drink doogh during lunch at work or school.